Oklahoma City Child Custody Lawyer

 Regardless of whether you are going through a divorce or a paternity action, child custody battles can be emotionally draining and difficult.
 The strain and stress can affect not only your own life but also your children.

-The child custody lawyers at Self Legal Group, understand how important your relationship is with your child.
+The Oklahoma City child custody lawyers at Self Legal Group, understand how important your relationship is with your child.
 We handle the legal aspects of your case so you can concentrate on the health and well-being of your children.
 Our child custody attorneys work to give you the personal attention and experienced advocacy you need and deserve in your custody or visitation matter.

 We offer a compassionate and caring environment for our clients.
 Contact an Oklahoma child custody attorney at our firm to discuss your case and set up an initial consultation.

-Navigating Your Paternity Actions & Divorce
+Navigating Your Paternity Actions & Divorce in Oklahoma

 - 150+ Years of Combined Experience

 - Free Initial Phone Consultations